KateiRen/kateiren.github.io/_posts/2021-06-24-esp32-webradio.md

 What is the perfect buffer size between receiving new stream data and sending to the VS10xx?

 Initially, I intended to create a stress test systematically trying different buffer sizes with increasing interruptions (delays) in between.
-The radio is now playing for more than 12 hours continuously - that means the buffer size might not be ideal but at least good enough already.
+However, the radio is now playing for more than 12 hours continuously already - that means the buffer size is - if not ideal - at least good enough already.

 ### Rotary Encoder

-With the radio stations stored in an array, it almost calls for a rotary encoder to be hooked up to be able to control volume and switch between the stored stations.
+With the radio stations stored in an array, it almost calls for a rotary encoder to be able to control volume and switch between the stored stations.

 ### MQTT Control